 As you can see, the Tarot brings in a new depth to the reading.
 Obviously, you might not want (or need) to use any Tarot cards with the more complex Lenormand spreads… but for smaller spreads (3-5 cards), adding the Tarot is such a charm!!

-You might find your start asking yourself is it Tarot Lenormand style or Lenormand Tarot style?
+You might find yourself wondering if this is Tarot Lenormand style or Lenormand Tarot style?

 Whatever it is…give it a try.
 You just might like it!